Senators cobbling together bipartisan U.S. infrastructure proposal

-WASHINGTON (Reuters) -U.S. Senate Majority Leader Chuck Schumer on Thursday was meeting with a bipartisan group of senators developing an infrastructure proposal, a day after the bipartisan group broadened its base of support to a fifth of the Senate.
+WASHINGTON (Reuters) -U.S. Senate Majority Leader Chuck Schumer on Thursday met with members of a bipartisan group of senators struggling to develop an infrastructure proposal that could make it through Congress while achieving President Joe Biden’s goals.

-Twenty-one of the 100 senators, including 11 Republicans, nine Democrats and one independent who caucuses with Democrats are in the bipartisan group, which is building out a framework that sources said would cost $1.2 trillion over eight years.
+Twenty-one of the 100 senators, including 11 Republicans, nine Democrats and one independent who caucuses with Democrats have joined on the bipartisan proposal, building out a framework that sources said would cost $1.2 trillion over eight years.

+That falls short of Biden’s current $1.7 trillion proposal on infrastructure investment, which includes massive spending to fight climate change and provide more care for children and the elderly.
+Progressive Democrats in Congress said they may not support a package that does not address those priorities.

+Senator Bernie Sanders raised eyebrows on Thursday by saying he is drafting an infrastructure package of up to $6 trillion, beyond even Biden’s initial ask.
+That measure was sure to be rejected by Republicans and it was unclear how much support it would gather among Democrats.

-A draft proposal being circulated among members of the group includes $579 billion in new spending, to be paid for in part by unspent COVID-19 relief funds, public-private partnerships and an infrastructure financing authority.
+A draft proposal of the bipartisan deal being circulated among members of the group includes $579 billion in new spending, to be paid for in part by unspent COVID-19 relief funds, public-private partnerships and an infrastructure financing authority.

 The biggest chunk of the money, $110 billion, would be spent on roads, bridges and major projects, according to the draft.
 Another $66 billion would be spent on passenger and freight rail and $48.5 billion on public transit, according to the draft proposal.